OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/NeoBooks Pops.md

 width=100% height=100%
 ```></iframe>

-Whoever comes to the NeoBooks calls will collectively choose whose draft to focus on each week.
+Whoever comes to the [[NeoBooks Introduction|NeoBooks]] calls will collectively choose whose draft to focus on each week.
 We'll get through as many as time permits.

 The NeoBooks calls are on Mondays at 10:30am PT for 90 minutes (Zoom is [here](https://us02web.zoom.us/j/4154650256?pwd=Zm5DWGRJcmFmZGtBMmI1Wkx2WUQyZz09)).
 We'll be devoting many (but not all) of them to this Pops! project.